qgis/QGIS-Documentation/docs/documentation_guidelines/writing.rst

 .. code-block:: rst

-   QGIS can load several :index:`Vector formats` supported by GDAL/OGR ...
+   QGIS can load several :index:`Vector formats` supported by GDAL ...

 Or you can use the ``.. index::`` block-level markup which links to the beginning of the next paragraph.
 Because of the rules mentioned above, it